-Here’s a recap of our live coverage of tonight’s Evanston City Council Planning and Development Committee meeting.
-Aldermen are scheduled to consider adjustments to the planned development at 1571 Maple Ave.
+Here’s a recap of our live coverage of this evening’s Evanston City Council Planning and Development Committee meeting.

-The meeting is scheduled to begin at 7:10 p.m.
+The meeting is scheduled to begin about 7:20 p.m.

 A packet with information on tonight’s agenda items is available online.